 The parties have stipulated that the Respondent, in his

-capacity as an elected city councillor, is a municipal employee
+capacity as an elected city councilor, is a municipal employee

 within the meaning of G.L. c.
 268A, s.1(g).

 B. Findings of Fact

 1. The Respondent has been employed as a WHA maintenance

 worker for approximately four years and is paid $20,000 annually.

 2. The Respondent has also served as an elected city councilor in the City for approximately three years and is paid $4,000 annually.

 3. On September 10, 1985 the Westfield City Solicitor rendered

 an opinion stating that there is "no express prohibition or